-Put up baby gates: barriers so the dog can see you but can't go with you while you work in the kitchen or fold laundry in the family room.
+Put up baby gates: barriers so the dog can still see you but can't go with you while you work in the kitchen or fold laundry in the family room.
 Ignore any fussing.
 Quietly acknowledge when he is calm.
-With practice, he will gradually learn to accept and feel comfortable with the separation.
+With practice, he will gradually learn to accept and feel comfortable with mild separation.

 Give him a bed of his own - across the room.
 For some dogs a crate is a perfect solution.
 For severe stress cases (drooling/vomiting when shut away from the owner) start with the dog in the crate next to you, and when the dog is comfortable while close, gradually, day-by-day increase the distance.
 Practice crating daily -while you're home/at night while you sleep.
 The dog should not sleep in your bed.
-In his crate he can still smell you and hear you breathing, but will sleep apart from you and can't sneak onto the bed in the middle of the night.
+In his crate he can still smell you and hear you breathing but will sleep apart from you and can't sneak onto the bed in the middle of the night.
 If possible, the dog should eventually sleep outside your room.
 If the dog seems to be especially dependent on one family member, let another family member take over feeding, walking and special games - but don't over-do it!
 The idea is not to transfer the dependency to another person!

 SOME TIPS WHEN LEAVING:

 Ignore the dog for at least 15 minutes before you leave and after you return.
 No emotionally laden farewells or wild celebrations when you return.
-Walk passed your dog as though he doesn't exist for 15 minutes or until the dog is calm.
+Walk past your dog as though he doesn't exist for 15 minutes or until the dog is calm.
 Then call him to you, have him "sit," praise him quietly, then walk away.
 Decreasing the amount of attention lavished on the dog will lessen the difference between when you're home and when you're gone and decrease stress.

 If he is properly introduced to a crate and is comfortable in it, a crate can be a safe and low-stress place for your dog - and it makes it possible for you to be happy to see your dog when you return.
 Place the crate in an area where the dog feels most comfortable - preferably in the heart of a family living area.
 (Shutting a stressed dog in the garage or basement can push them over the edge!)